-- B. Background checks results are not open ended. - 1.
-When a minor living in a family day home turns 18, the operator is responsible for making sure that the 18-year-old complies with all background check requirements for adults.
-(22 VAC 40-191-40 C 4) - 2.
+B. Background checks results are not open-ended.

+- 1. When a minor living in a family day home turns 18, the operator is responsible for making sure that the 18-year-old complies with all background check requirements for adults.
+(22 VAC 40-191-40.B.4) - 2.
 Operators must submit new background checks as part of the renewal application packages of registered family day homes.
 Background checks are required every three years for all other persons required to have background checks.
-(See 22 VAC 40-191-40 C.) - 3.
+(See 22 VAC 40-191-40.B.) - 3.
 If a person leaves a facility and the criminal history record report or central registry check finding is less than 91 days old, the person must be permitted to take the report or reports with him.
-The facility must keep a copy of any report a person takes and write on it that it is a copy, and that the original of any criminal history record report was verified.

-- 4. [Unless there is a criminal conviction or a founded complaint of child abuse and neglect during that period, A a] background check remains valid at a facility if no more than 12 consecutive months have passed from when a person: - a.
+The facility must keep a copy of any report a person takes and write on it that it is a copy, and that the original of any criminal history record report was verified. - 4.
+A background check remains valid at a facility if no more than 12 consecutive months have passed from when a person: - a.
 Began a leave of absence from that facility; - b.
 Was terminated from employment at that facility; or - c.
 Was transferred to a center owned and operated by the same employer or entity. - 5.
-The facility, department, or registering or approving authority may require a new background check relevant to this suspicion if there is reason to suspect that a person who has submitted acceptable background checks, as required by this regulation, has: - a.
-A barrier crime conviction in Virginia or elsewhere; - b.
-A felony conviction that is not a barrier crime within the last five years in Virginia or elsewhere; or - c.
-A founded complaint of child abuse and neglect in Virginia or elsewhere. - 6.
-When the facility, department, or registering or approving authority chooses to require a new background check: - a.
-The facility, department, or registering or approving authority may allow the person to continue the same relationship with the child welfare agency until the child care provider or licensing, registering, or approval authority receives the new Virginia background check information or equivalent documentation from another state; or - b.
-If there is reason to suspect that a person has a barrier crime conviction, a felony conviction in the last five years, or has a founded complaint of child abuse and neglect, the facility, department, or registering or approving authority may require that the person not be alone with children, even if the documentation is not Virginia background check information or equivalent information from another state.
+If there is reason to suspect that a person who has submitted acceptable background checks, as required by this regulation, has: - a.
+A barrier crime conviction in Virginia or elsewhere;

+- b.
+A felony conviction, that is not for a barrier crime, within the last five years in Virginia or elsewhere; or - c.
+A founded complaint of child abuse and neglect in Virginia or elsewhere, the facility, the Department, registering, or approving authority may require a new background check relevant to this suspicion.

+- 6. When the facility, the Department, registering, or approving authority chooses to require a new background check: - a.
+The facility, Department, registering, or approving authority may allow the person to continue the same relationship with the child welfare agency until the child care provider or licensing, registering, or approval authority receives the new Virginia background check information or equivalent documentation from another state; or - b.
+If there is reason to suspect that a person has a barrier crime conviction, a felony conviction in the last five years, or has a founded complaint of child abuse and neglect, the facility, Department, registering, or approving authority may require that the person not be alone with children, even if the documentation is not Virginia background check information or equivalent information from another state. - C. Waivers of some criminal convictions are possible.

-C. Waivers of some criminal convictions are possible.
-Refer to 22 VAC 40-191-90 through 22 VAC 40-191-130 for an explanation of the waiver.
+Refer to sections 22 VAC 40-191-90 through 22 VAC 40-191-130 of this regulation for an explanation of the waiver.

 22 VAC 40-191-60.
-Explaining consequences of unsatisfactory background checks results.
+Explaining consequences of unsatisfactory background checks results